pprunty/pprunty.github.io/posts/06-claude.md

 ## What sets Claude Apart?

-To understand Claude's unique position in the AI landscape, let's compare it against ChatGPT across four key metrics:
+To understand Claude's unique position in the AI landscape, let us compare it against ChatGPT, the industry leading model, across four key metrics:

 ### 1. User Experience